Meal planning and carb counting

 Must we have carbs?

-First and foremost I believe we all need carbs but we should choose them carefully; they are not all the same.
 Some are profoundly good for us and should be eaten daily whilst others are horrifically bad and should be avoided at all costs; or least enjoyed only on high and holy days.

 The carb counting chart above for diabetics from WebMD, one of my favourite sites, has its uses but I find it grossly oversimplified and misleading.
 Is an apple the same as a tablespoon of syrup?
-True, they both contain 15 grams, will break down to glucose and be absorbed into the portal blood stream but that's where the similarity ends; chalk and cheese.
+True they both contain 15 grams, will break down to glucose and be absorbed into the portal blood stream but that's where the similarity ends; chalk and cheese.

 Enjoy an apple by all means but absolutely avoid the syrup; both have 15 grams of carbohydrate.

-It is absolutely true that we must have protein and fats, or be stunted and die but there is no absolute need for carbs; the body is able to get energy from the former.
+It is fundamentally true that we must have protein and fats, or be stunted and die but there is no absolute need for carbs; the body is able to get energy from the former.
 Nevertheless there is simply masses of research that apples, whole grains[1] and legumes[2] are supremely good for us.
 In all five Blue Zones of the world where ten times as many people live zestful, long lives they enjoy plenty of them.

-It's simply false to suggest that all carbs are bad and we should be avoiding them, period.
+It's simply false to suggest that all carbs are bad and we should be avoiding them; period.

 Must we count carbs?

-Few things spoil the enjoyment of our meals more than counting calories and carbs.
+Few things spoil the enjoyment of our meals more than counting calories and weighing carbs.
 Banish them both but do get a basic idea of what different starches do to your blood sugar.
 Potatoes and white rice have a very high glycemic index but that of corn on the cob is low.

 What about bread?